SalvoScavo/SalvoScavo/README.md

-- 👋 Hi, I’m @SalvoScavo this is the repository to share the assignment whit MELAZZZZ
+- 👋 Hi, I’m @SalvoScavo this is the repository to share the assignment with MELAZZZZ